-Bella Hadid Stuns In Barely There Bikini Prior To Gearing Up For The Met Gala
+Bella Hadid Stuns In Barely-There Bikini Prior To Gearing Up For The Met Gala

 A post shared by ???? (@bellahadid) on

 Last year, Hadid had many people talking about her outfit — an Alexander Wang bodysuit.
 Harpers Bazaar shares that the outfit was sheer with all over beading and had a low plunging back.
-In an interview, Hadid confessed that wearing the outfit was really nerve racking because she was sewn in, so she couldn’t even go to the bathroom if she had to.
+In an interview, Hadid confessed that wearing the outfit was really nerve-racking because she was sewn in, so she couldn’t even go to the bathroom if she had to.

 Fans will just have to wait until tonight to see what Bella decides to wear at this year’s Met Gala.